HirukaChansilu/oneko/README.md

 Little cute cat and the cat start chasing around your mouse cursor on Linux/Unix.
 But on OLED Display.

+### How?

+- Make the device vertically or horizontally aligned to the ground.
+Tilt it and the neko moves towards the tilted direction.
+When staying it sleeps and waves at you at random times.

 ## Positioning

 |              8               |              1               |              2              |